MahdiBaghbani/mersad-py/README.md

   </a>
 </p>

-> If you want to do serious jobs with this tool, prepare to be fired :fire:!
+> If you want to do any serious jobs :poop: with this tool, prepare yourself to get fired :fire:!

 ## Why is Gamora?
-I just wanted to practice some simple Python Project with a little continues integration training and automated releasing to packaging sources like pypi and I loved ciphers, I don't know why did I end up here writing this for you! (even like if there is any "you" out there looking on this little side project of mine.)
+I love codes and ciphers and in summer 2019 I had decided to practice Python and DevOps tasks like: continuous integration and automated releasing to packaging sources (pypi), I don't know how I ended up here writing this for you!
+(even like if there is any "you" out there looking at this little side project of mine.)

-So if you want to send unbreakable messages to your friends with ancient algorithms without using pen and paper, Mersad can help you. (but seriously, unbreakable? c'mon!)
+So if you want to send unbreakable messages to your friends with ancient algorithms without using pen and paper, Mersad can help you. (but seriously, :joy: unbreakable? c'mon!)

 ## Quick start